justacid/Skylines-ExtendedPublicTransport/README.md

 * Automatically hides transport lines of all other types
 * Hover over line name to highlight

+## New in 1.2
+* Colorpicker is now working
+* Lines are being sorted on rename
+* Natural sorting instead of lexicographic sorting
+* Long line names are now being trimmed

 ## New in 1.1
 * Zebra stripe background
 * Panel is now scrollable